 The three remaining GCC countries have yet to introduce VAT.
 Oman is expected to introduce VAT in late 2019 or the beginning of 2020.
 Kuwait has announced that it will not introduce VAT until 2021, whilst Qatar has announced it will not introduce VAT in 2019.

 Although the VAT laws in the UAE, the KSA and Bahrain are based on the GCC VAT Framework Agreement, the rules are far from harmonized.

 The tax authorities in the KSA and the UAE have published a significant amount of guidance and clarifications to help companies manage and implement VAT.
 Audits are being carried out and penalties are being levied in case the company does not comply with the rules.

 Businesses are becoming aware that the management of the VAT position is a continuous process that should not be underestimated.
 Not managing the VAT position pro-actively and effectively may increase the cost of doing business.

 Key issues for businesses

 As with any new legislation, many aspects of the new VAT law are still unclear.
-Nevertheless, businesses need to consider the strategic and practical implications of the new VAT regime and to adapt when structuring and executing M&A transactions and conducting commercial operations.
+Nevertheless, businesses need to consider the strategic and practical implications of the new VAT regime and to adapt when structuring their businesses, executing M&A transactions and conducting commercial operations.